instructure/instructure-ui/packages/ui-motion/src/Transition/README.md

 `slide` transitions the horizontal or vertical position of the element.
 The slide direction can be internationalized for right to left (rtl) languages.
-The following example uses the [ApplyTextDirection](#ApplyTextDirection) util to mirror the slide direction for rtl.
+The following example uses the [TextDirectionContext](#TextDirectionContext) util to mirror the slide direction for rtl.

 ```js
 ---